jimratliff/GenoMac-user/README.md

 - [Repeatedly run the Hypervisor until it completes](#----------)

 ### Establish real-time connection to communicate text back and forth
+It’s useful to have a live, collaborative document—where changes on one propagate to all others.
+When you’re configuring a new Mac, it’s helpful to have another, fully working Mac running to provide backup and research support.
+For example, you can copy a terminal error message from the new Mac into the Google Doc, and then go to the working Mac to retrieve that text and research it.

+I use a Google Doc for this purpose.
+The main requirement is that it have very low setup requirements on the new Mac.[^TEXT_EXCHANGE_DOC_EXAMPLE]

+[^TEXT_EXCHANGE_DOC_EXAMPLE]: For example, you wouldn’t want to use Dropbox to exchange notes, because one of GenoMac-user’s tasks is setting up Dropbox, but that doesn’t happen until pretty far in the process.

 (NOTE: USER_CONFIGURER will have already performed this step.
 Other users will need to do that at this time.)

 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.